tx00-web-en/Learning-Material-And-Tasks/material/fe-pp.md

 3. **Filter jobs by salary range**
 4. **Count jobs by type**

+> Detailed information about the backend endpoints and how to use them is available in the [supplementary file](./fe-pp-extra.md).

 **ToDo**

 Your task is to implement logic in the React app to connect to one or more of these endpoints and display or interact with the data accordingly.